riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 TLS IE   | Initial Exec   | `-ftls-model=initial-exec`
 TLS LD   | Local Dynamic  | `-ftls-model=local-dynamic`
 TLS GD   | Global Dynamic | `-ftls-model=global-dynamic`

+The program linker in the case of static TLS or the dynamic linker in the case of dynamic TLS allocate TLS offsets for storage of thread local variables.

 ### Local Exec